vamsi1609/Excercise-Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/Notes/Readme.md

 > A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

+### Types of Machine Learning Systems
+- Whether or not they are trained with human supervision (supervised, unsuper‐ vised, semisupervised, and Reinforcement Learning)
+- Whether or not they can learn incrementally on the fly (online versus batch learning)
+- Whether they work by simply comparing new data points to known data points, or instead detect patterns in the training data and build a predictive model, much like scientists do (instance-based versus model-based learning)

+>> Fun fact: this odd-sounding name is a statistics term introduced by Francis Galton while he was studying the fact that the children of tall people tend to be shorter than their parents.
+Since children were shorter, he called this regression to the mean.
+This name was then applied to the methods he used to analyze correlations between variables.